harryseo1992/Pycharm-For-Dummies/docs/customization.md

 ### Introduction

 We have all experienced losing our saved work whether by forgetting where we have put them or messing up so bad the file got corrupted.
 It is also important to save your work when coding as well.
-To do that, you need to "commit" the changes you have made and "push" the changes to the repository you have cloned.
+To do that, you need to *commit* the changes you have made and *push* the changes to the repository you have cloned.

 ### Steps